 Teacher Off Duty is a blog dedicated to what teachers do behind the scenes.

-It’s a blog that might simulate a conversation you might have with another teacher kicking back–about craft or about how they keep sane–or simply be a go-to blog for when you’re sipping coffee on a Saturday.
-Because let’s be real: even when we’re off duty, we’re on.
+It’s a blog that might simulate a conversation you might have while kicking back with another teacher–about craft or about how you keep sane–or simply a go-to blog for when you’re sipping coffee on a Saturday.
+Let’s be real: even when we’re off duty, we’re on.